 - Please can you explain both the problem which is causing the concern as well as how you feel it should be resolved.
 We in turn will:-

 - If you are dissatisfied with the outcome, or the way the complaint has been handled, you may take your complaint to the Legal Ombudsman.
+We do not agree to use a scheme operated by any alternative dispute resolution body.
 You will have to bring your complaint to the Legal Ombudsman within 6 months of receiving a final response from us about your complaint and 6 years from the date of the act or omission giving rise to the complaint or alternatively 3 years from the date you should reasonably have known there are grounds for complaint (if the act/omission took place before 6 October 2010 or was more than 6 years ago).

 - The Legal Ombudsman is an independent body established by the Office for Legal Complaints under the Legal Services Act 2007 to deal with complaints against Solicitors.

 - Investigate the quality of professional service supplied by a solicitor to a client.